pegros/PEG_MISC/help/sfpegMultiValuePillCmp.md

 ## Introduction

-The **sfpegMultiValuePillCmp** component basically enables to display a picklist or multi-picklist field value in a more graphical or user-friendly way:
+The **sfpegMultiValuePillCmp** component basically enables to display a picklist or multi-picklist field value in a more graphical and user-friendly way:
 * by replacing the ';' characters in a multi value picklist by ', '

 ![MultiValue Display in text mode](/media/sfpegMultiValuePillText.png)